 - Measure the effectiveness of retention activities

-In this blog - we'll talk about a few things that machine-learning can tell us about who is likely to leave the bank.
+In this post we'll talk about a few things that machine-learning can tell us about who is likely to leave a bank.

 Figure 1 plots a few characteristics that differentiate customers who are at high and low risk of attrition.